juspay/nixos-unified-template/README.md

 - Also, you must change the user name in `flake.nix` from `john` to your actual user name.
 - You can then run `nix run` to activate this configuration in your $HOME.
     - After running this, restart your terminal.
 Expect to see the [starship](https://starship.rs/) prompt.
 When you `cd` into a project containing `.envrc` configured for flakes (such as [haskell-template](https://github.com/srid/haskell-template)), you should be automatically be put in the `nix develop` shell along with a change to the starship prompt indicating the same.

+To browse the capabilities of home-manager (and to see what else can go in your `home.nix` -- such as shell aliases), consult https://nix-community.github.io/home-manager/options.html

 ## Troubleshooting